rafiberlin/ws2018_nlp_project/README.md

 Starting the project with `python main.py train` will start the project in training mode; it will save the best POS weighing combinations for a list of POS grouping saved in the main.py script. (see prefix_args variable to edit this list)

+It is also possible to use the development set to train on with both options: `python main.py train devset`
+or `python main.py devset`

 **File Structure**

 ├── \_papers  <- scientific literature used for research